 Triangle Table Tennis was formed in 2014 by Ann Campbell.
 Ann built one of the finest Table Tennis centers in the world with playing conditions that surpass those at many International Championships and World Championships.

-From December 2018 through December 2019 the club retained a it main focus on Table Tennis.
-In January 2020 we expanded and built 9 Badminton courts with purpose of developing both Table Tennis and Badminton national Level athletes.
-The name was then changed to Triangle Badminton & Table Tennis.
-The club is owned and operated by the Niu family.
+From December 2018 through December 2019 the club retained and maintained focus on Table Tennis.
+In January 2020 we expanded and built 9 Badminton courts with purpose of developing both Table Tennis and Badminton National Level Athletes.
+The name was then changed to Triangle Badminton and Table Tennis.
+The club is owned and operated by the Niu and Nishal family.

 Triangle Badminton & Table Tennis – Board Members